OpenbackLtd/swagger-markdown/README.md

 ```javascript
 swagger-markdown -i path/to/swagger/file.yaml
 ```
-By default it will create the new file within the same directory with the same name as swagger file but with .md extension.
-So, if swagger file is placed in `project/api-doc/swagger.yaml` the new file will be created as `project/api-doc/swagger.md`
+By default it will output the markdown files to the home directory.
+To specify the output directory, pass the following command: `swagger-markdown -i path/to/swagger/swaggger.json -o /path/to/output/`

 You can also use it as a npm script in your package.json: